-For example, there should be no eating and drinking in the car to avoid scattering crumbs and spilling drinks.
+For example, no eating and drinking should be in the car to avoid scattering crumbs and spilling drinks.

-Everyone should make sure their shoes are clean before they step inside the car.
+Everyone should ensure their shoes are clean before entering the car.

-Of course, you also must include exceptions for special cases—eating is allowed on long trips, you can drink water when you’re thirsty, or it’s okay to have dirty shoes in the car when the weather is bad.
+Of course, you also must include exceptions for special cases—eating is allowed on long trips, drinking water when you’re thirsty, or having dirty shoes in the car when the weather is bad is okay.

 The rules have to be reasonable and flexible too.